 Appalachian State has some tough out of conference games, but they should blow through the Sun Belt East.

 Sun Belt West Projections

-Arkansas State is the strength of the Sun Belt West and should run away with the division.
+Arkansas State is the best team the weaker Sun Belt West.

-We have the Mid-American Conference listed as our #10 strongest conference in our preseason ratings.
+We have the Mid-American Conference listed as our weakest conference in this year’s preseason ratings.

 MAC East Projections

 Frank Solich is still with Ohio University, and looking to bring in another strong season.